 Music lovers will adore this behind-the-scenes Star Wars clip, which shows composer John Williams creating the score for The Empire Strikes Back:

-Enjoy these behind-the-scenes Star Wars pictures?
+Enjoy these behind-the-scenes Star Wars photos?
 Then be sure to see our other posts on amazing space facts and beautiful Star Wars propaganda posters.
 And before you go, be sure to like All That Is Interesting on Facebook!